Rubic Documents

 /**

-* On-chain trades manager object.
-Use it
+* On-chain manager object.
+Use it to calculate and create on-chain trades.

 */

-public readonly instantTrades: InstantTradesManager;
+public readonly onChainManager: OnChainManager;

 /**

 * Cross-chain trades manager object.
-Use it
+Use it to calculate and create cross-chain trades.

 */

-public readonly crossChain: CrossChainManager;
+public readonly crossChainManager: CrossChainManager;

 /**

+* Cross-chain status manager object.
+Use it to get trade statuses on source and target network.

 * Cross-chain symbiosis manager object.
-Use it

-* to get pending trades in symbiosis and revert them.
+Use it to get pending trades in symbiosis and revert them.

 */